Find Affordable College Courses

 Tallahassee, FL

-Our 2023 rankings named Florida State University the most popular school in Florida for sociology students working on their bachelor’s degree.
-Located in the city of Tallahassee, Florida State is a public college with a fairly large student population.
+Our analysis found Florida State University to be the most popular school for sociology students who want to pursue a bachelor’s degree in Florida.
+Located in the medium-sized city of Tallahassee, Florida State is a public school with a very large student population.

 Of the 157 students majoring in sociology at Florida State, 26% are male and 74% are female.